jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 >
 > \- FSF (RMS?)

-*DISCLAIMER: Nothing in this post should be construed as legal advice and is not a substitute for the advice of a competent attorney.*
+*DISCLAIMER: Nothing in this post should be construed as legal advice and it is not a substitute for the advice of a competent attorney.
+This post is intentionally written as introductory material intended for those wholly unfamiliar with concepts such as FOSS and software licensing.
+It is intentionally over-simplified.*

 Free and open source software (“FOSS”) is hard to escape in the modern software development landscape.
 The majority of the tools I’m using to learn software development are FOSS: GNU/Linux, Atom, Ruby, PostgreSQL, SQLite, Git, Firefox, Bash and so forth and so on.
 Coming from my background working with FOSS developers I’m familiar with the minutiae of FOSS; for many of the folks that I’m learning alongside of however, FOSS is probably a somewhat hazy concept that might be hard to distinguish from something like freeware.
 I thought I’d use this post to provide a brief introduction to the basics of FOSS for new developers.